Contents

 }

-The intended workflow is that a developer can paste the entire original
+The intended workflow is that a developer can paste the entire original declaration into an @abi attribute and the compiler will then tell them which parts of it they should remove.

-#### Call compatibility
+Call compatibility

-* Declarations are of the same fundamental kind (a `func` for a `func`, a `var`
+• Declarations are of the same fundamental kind (a func for a func, a var

-* Effects match closely enough that the caller and callee will agree on which
+• Effects match closely enough that the caller and callee will agree on which

 stack should be used and which implicit parameters will be passed.

-* Inputs and outputs are passed similarly enough to ensure type and memory
+• Inputs and outputs are passed similarly enough to ensure type and memory

-safety, including compatible memory management behavior, and including the
+safety, including compatible memory management behavior, and including the implicit inputs and outputs used for generic parameters, self, and throwing.

-that only change the mangled name and/or compile-time checking to match:
+However, call compatibility does not require aspects of the declaration that only change the mangled name and/or compile-time checking to match:

-* Names, argument labels, or other name-like traits of a declaration (such
+• Names, argument labels, or other name-like traits of a declaration (such

 as the fixity modifiers for operator functions) may vary.